pipiscrew/timeline/health/insulin.md

 **Eat only three main meals** a day—ideally two, if you can manage it.
 You can make this a wonderful habit for life.
 You will learn to relish each meal.
 Your body will positively hum with this regimen.
 Be mindful of your lifestyle and environment.
 Poor sleep, stress, and lack of healthy sun exposure will hammer your weight-loss efforts.
 Do not neglect these environmental influences.
 Partake in healthy exercise.
 Resistance exercise is best.

 Completely **eliminate bad processed food**.
 Let’s clarify what we mean by that.
-These foods include:
+These foods include :
 * Most `breads`, which are made from finely ground grains, vegetable oils, added sugar, and many other bad things
 * Most `packaged foods` cereals, soups, and so on—which contain powdered grains, vegetable oils, and sugars
 * Nearly all `healthy snack bars`—they are normally made from powdered grains, **vegetable oils**, and sugars, and they are almost always **too sugary**